Principles of Employment Contracts

 An employment contract is an agreement whereby an employee would render services in exchange for compensation to be paid by the employer.

-An employment contract is consensual.
-Meaning, mere consent by the employer and the employee will form an employment relationship.
+Generally, an employment contract is a consensual contract (as opposed to a formal contract).
+Meaning, mere consent by the employer and the employee will create an employment relationship.

-The law does not require a written employment contract to prove an employer-employee relationship.
+The law does not require a form or a written employment contract to prove an employer-employee relationship.

 By way of exception, DOLE Department Order No. 174, series of 2017, requires that contractors and subcontractors provide for a written employment contract to their deployed personnel.